pioz/to_j/README.md

 # ToJ

-ToJ is a helpful gem that allow you to build json from your active model object or collection.
-ToJ allow you to define a Serializer with many methods called `views`.
-A view is a method that describe how to generate the json.
-So if you want generate a json with only the author data you can use `author.to_j`, but if you want add also the books you can use `author.to_j(view: :with_books)`.
+ToJ is a helpful gem that allows you to build json from your active model object or collection.
+ToJ allows you to define a Serializer with many methods called `views`.
+A view is a method that describe how to generate json.
+So if you want to generate a json with only the author data you can use `author.to_j`, but if you want add also the books you can use `author.to_j(view: :with_books)`.